 Anyway, there's big news in the so-called Tina Peters case.

-And then that turned out not it got debunked.
+And then that turned out not, it got debunked.

 I don't know if it was untrue, but it got debunked.

-Well, now the there's a Venezuelan witness.
+Well, now there's a Venezuelan witness.

-We don't know much about him because he's afraid for his life, so he's operating uh anonymously from us, and he alleges that uh the voting machines, um I'll give you the question and the answer.
+And he alleges that the voting machines, I'll give you the question and the answer.

-So it's got to be personal knowledge, whether the election systems in the US, the voting systems can be manipulated by foreign agents.
+So it's got to be personal knowledge, whether the election systems in the U.S., the voting systems, can be manipulated by foreign agents.

 The answer was the electoral systems of the United States can be manipulated by foreign agents or third parties.

-I'm gonna say no.
+I'm going to say no.

-I'm gonna say no.
+I'm going to say no.

-I I would vote against this holding up as a fact.
+I would vote against this holding up as a fact.

-So while I don't Trust voting machines as a general statement, and I don't believe that they should be part of our system because we we can't trust them.
+So while I don't trust voting machines as a general statement, and I don't believe that they should be part of our system because we can't trust them, there's no way you could know.

-Um, but is this one witness telling the truth?
+But is this one witness telling the truth?

-And and does this person know the truth?
+And does this person know the truth?

 I'd bet against it.